-Automatic Setting Of The Drive Speed Loop Gains
+Automatic Setting Of The Drive Speed Loop Gains (do this at mid to full roll)

 The drive can be set to use the results of the preceding autotunes to optimize the speed loop P (#3.10) and I (#3.11) gains.
 There are two alternative methods provided to accomplish this by setting either the desired bandwidth (#3.20) or the compliance angle (#3.19).
 This document only describes the use of compliance angle to set the speed loop gains.